prometheus-0017/stallar-rpc-python/README.en-us.md

 # stallar-rpc-python

-stallar-rpc is an RPC framework that superficially supports passing objects and callbacks.
+xuri-rpc is an RPC framework that superficially supports passing objects and callbacks.
 Of course, in reality, no objects are actually migrated; the actual computation still occurs where it originally resides.

 Currently, only methods on objects can be passed; passing properties is not yet supported.